 - prior uterine rupture

-In most cases, membrane stripping increases the likelihood of spontaneous labor, especially within the first 7 days following the procedure.
+In most cases, membrane stripping increases the likelihood of spontaneous labor, especially in the 7 days following the procedure.
+However, a

 Doctors usually only need to carry out the procedure once to induce labor successfully.
 However, some women may require multiple stripping procedures.

-Another study of 800 women found that membrane stripping, in conjunction with other methods of induction:
+For example, a 2014 study of 800 women found that membrane stripping, in conjunction with other methods of induction:

-- reduced the time between induction and labor
+- reduces the time between induction and labor

-- lowered the need for oxytocin, a drug that induces labor
+- lowers the need for oxytocin, a drug that induces labor

-Membrane stripping takes place during the final few weeks of pregnancy, which are usually between 38 and 41 weeks of gestation.
+Doctors typically perform membrane stripping during the final few weeks of pregnancy, usually between 38 and 41 weeks of gestation.

 Membrane stripping is a relatively safe procedure in uncomplicated pregnancies, and study results have shown that it can increase the likelihood of spontaneous labor.